ironhack-labs/lab-mongoose-movies/README.md

     - If there isn't an error, render the `celebrities/index` view.
     - Pass the array of celebrities into the view as a variable.
 3. Create the `celebrities/` folder inside `views/`.
-4. Create the `index.ejs` view file inside the `views/celebrities/` folder.
+4. Create the `index.hbs` view file inside the `views/celebrities/` folder.
-5. In the `views/celebrities/index.ejs` view file:
+5. In the `views/celebrities/index.hbs` view file:
     - Add an `<h2>` tag for the page's heading.
     - Use a `forEach` loop to display tags with each celebrity's `name`.
-6. In the `views/index.ejs` (homepage) file:
+6. In the `views/index.hbs` (homepage) file:
     - Add a link that goes to the `/celebrities` route.

 ## Iteration #3: The Celebrity Details Page

 We've got a list of celebrities that displays each of their `name`, but what if we want to see the other details?
-In our `views/celebrities/index.ejs` view with our list of celebrities, let's add links so that the user can click on any celebrity's name, and go to a page specifically for that celebrity.
+In our `views/celebrities/index.hbs` view with our list of celebrities, let's add links so that the user can click on any celebrity's name, and go to a page specifically for that celebrity.
 On this page, we will show all the details of that celebrity.

 Here's the route we will be using: